StrangeBeeCorp/docs/README.md

 ##### Once the server is running, open your browser and visit http://127.0.0.1:8000

-#### Alternatively: Use a Docker container
+### Option 2: Use a Docker container

-If you prefer to use Docker instead of installing dependencies locally:
+If you prefer not to install Python and dependencies locally, you can use Docker to run the MkDocs server in an isolated environment.

 ##### Build the Docker image